Student Loan Programs

 Application Process: In order to apply for a Federal Direct Stafford Loan, students must file the annual FAFSA.
 Once the Office of Student Financial Assistance determines your eligibility for financial aid, then the Stafford Loan(s) for which you are eligible will be offered to you on your financial assistance letter.

 The Federal Direct Subsidized Stafford Loan is provided based on financial need.
-The federal government pays the interest on a subsidized loan while the student is enrolled in school for at least six credits per semester, during grace periods, and during authorized deferment periods.
-The current interest rate for undergraduate Subsidized Stafford Loans for the 2013-2014 school year is estimated to be fixed at 6.8 percent.
+The federal government pays the interest on a subsidized loan while the student is enrolled in school for at least six credits per semester, and during authorized deferment periods.
+The current interest rate for undergraduate Subsidized Stafford Loans for the 2016-2017 school year is fixed at 3.76 percent.
+Rates vary from year to year.

 Massachusetts No Interest Loan (NIL)